 You can acquire up to three channels simultaneously.
 You set the channels to acquire by selecting Channels from the Settings menu in Main Controls.
 By default, when the channels are changed, ScanImage computes the dark channel noise for the PMTs (photomultiplier tubes).
-This PMT offset is then subtracted from the acquired data automatically.
+This PMT offset (essentially the reading of any ambient light, beyond normal noise) is then subtracted from the acquired data automatically.
 The exception is for channel 3, which always has a PMT offset of 0, since this is the channel used for DIC imaging, where the offset is integral to the image acquisition.